Undergraduate Course: Biology, Ecology and Environment 1 (BILG08017)

 - Communities and Ecosystems

 (how organisms, species and whole communities interact)

 - The Changing Planet

-However, the scope is much beyond just the core factual and theoretical knowledge.
+However, the scope is much beyond just the core knowledge.
 The course aims to explore the nature of science, as an active field, using Ecological concepts as the basis of this exploration.
-Students will engage in activities where they are generating new knowledge and understanding.

 The course aims to deliver on the concepts stated in the title: biology, ecology and the environment.
 However, a central aim is to instil in students a basic understanding and passion for science.
 The hope is to move students from a perspective where science is simply a collection of facts, to an understanding that science is an active and dynamic field of endeavour - where individuals, working collaboratively, explore and understand the world using hypothesis-driven scientific methods.